Rashaali84/Eye-See-You/README.md

 ## General info

-This project is a study case for this video tutorial https://www.youtube.com/watch?v=m_HJ3juuFvo for `john-smilga`. for freecodecamp.org .

-The achievements of the project are:
-Get more wrapped up concepts about classes in JS and how to use `this` Keyword how to parse through DOM and use the data-id property in DOM .
-Here is a demo for the final project [here](https://rashaali84.github.io/budget-app/)
+This project is a website to a real shop-glasses Brussels http://eyeseeyou.be/ , It is a new way to redesign the old website and add more functionalty.

 ## Technologies

 This project is created with:

-- ECMAScript6
+- HTML5,CSS3,REACT,JavaScript,NodeJs,SQL DB .
-- HTML5 /CSS3

 ## Setup

-Clone this repository and start using it with your editor.
+Clone this repository and start using it with your visual-studio editor.

 ## Screen Capture of Project